Will I Experience Incontinence During My Pregnancy?

 In addition, consider keeping a bladder diary to take note of which fluids or foods might worsen incontinence.
 You may find that caffeinated drinks and citrus fruits trigger incontinence because they irritate the bladder, especially while expecting.

 Because urine leaks are so common during pregnancy, there’s truly no need to be embarrassed if these steps don’t improve the condition.
-Incontinence pads can provide protection and relief at every trimester as well as after childbirth if needed.
+Incontinence pads can provide protection and relief in every trimester as well as after childbirth if needed.

 Where Can I Find Incontinence Products to Support Me During Pregnancy?